 Whatever they are doing or saying are related to sex.
-They get depressed if they don’t have a satisfying sex or a sex at all.
+They get depressed if they don’t have satisfying sex or sex at all.
 They have fights with their significant others on the issue. sex addicts tend to think about how and when they are going to have their next sex.
 They think about sex so much that it has become their life.
 If such problems crop up, then the person is surely turning out to be a sex addict.

 (3) Frequent use of online and phone sex services and watches pornography:

-If the person frequently uses sex services online or over phone, or frequently watches pornography and contents explicitly related to sex, then it means they need sex to breathe which is a warning sign that it’s not a necessity but rather a disorder.
+If the person frequently uses sex services online or over the phone, or frequently watches pornography and contents explicitly related to sex, then it means they need sex to breathe which is a warning sign that it’s not a necessity but rather a disorder.

 (4) They are infidel:

-If the person is frequently having extramarital affairs or more than one sex partners or having sex with someone who is not their better-half, then that’s a sign of hypersexual disorder.
+If the person is frequently having extramarital affairs or more than one sex partners or having sex with someone who is not their better-half, then that’s a sign of a hypersexual disorder.
 When this type of behaviour grows, the person is more likely to hire prostitutes to have their regular dosage of sex.